Love Is Sweet: Cast

-A MH executive director, MH's undefeated God of War.
-A wolf in the investment banking world who acts decisively and works efficiently.
-He's been secretly in love with Jiang Jun for 10 years, but was always too afraid to confess.
-He has always played jokes and scared her since young to try to help Jiang Jun cultivate a tougher personality due to her allergy, but is misunderstood as a bully.
-Yuan Shuai has the ability to easily switch between a tough professional and a cute boyfriend.
+Yuan Shuai is a 27-year-old hard-working MH executive director who has been secretly in love with Jiang Jun for ten years, but always too afraid to confess.
+He has always played jokes on since they were young to try to help Jiang Jun cultivate a tougher personality and reduce her tear allergy, but is misunderstood as a bully.